junya-ph/git-app/README.md

 # README
+## how to use GitHub Desktop
+## how to use git revert

-This README would normally document whatever steps are necessary to get the application up and running.
+This  would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover: